The Ultra Low Emission Zone (ULEZ) and You

 The scheme provides strict guidelines on what vehicles it deems to emit too much pollution.

-It looks to reduce the number of pollutants in the air by encouraging people who drive into London to drive more eco-friendly vehicles or pay a fine.
+It looks to reduce the number of pollutants in the air by encouraging people who drive into Central London to drive more eco-friendly vehicles or pay a fine.
 It operates 24/7, so be aware.

 Most vehicles will be affected by the ULEZ including this covers everything from cars, motorbikes, and vans.